ascat41/Oxford3000_Russian/README.md

 # Oxford3000_Vocab

-This repository contains resources for the Oxford 3000 vocabulary, including a PDF with definitions, a CSV dataset, and an Anki deck integrated with the YouGlish API for enhanced learning.
+This repository contains resources for the Oxford 3000 vocabulary, a CSV dataset, and an Anki deck integrated with the YouGlish API for enhanced learning.

 ## Contents

-- `oxford_vocabulary_utf8.pdf`: A PDF document with definitions, translations, example sentences, synonyms, antonyms, and collocations for each word in the Oxford 3000 list.
 - `oxford3000_vocabulary_with_collocations_and_definitions_datasets.csv`: A CSV file containing the Oxford 3000 vocabulary with collocations and definitions.
 - `oxford3000_vocabulary.apkg`: An Anki deck for the Oxford 3000 vocabulary, integrated with the YouGlish API to provide pronunciation examples.